Sv443/Sv443/README.md

 ### Hi there, I'm Sven
-I am a 22 year old full stack developer from Germany.
+I am a 22 year old full stack developer from Germany and this is my portfolio of projects :)
 My interests are in open source software, server and web development, as well as general electronic hardware and IT infrastructure.
-Most of my projects are made with or for JavaScript, TypeScript, Linux and Arduino.
+Most of my projects on here are made with or for JavaScript, TypeScript, Linux and Arduino (C++).
-Although I love quickly getting something done in a familiar environment, I'm always open to try out new technologies and want to continue broadening my skills.

-### My active projects:
+#### Active projects:
 - [BetterYTM](https://github.com/Sv443/BetterYTM), a userscript that brings tons of features and UX improvements to YouTube Music.
-- [geniURL](https://github.com/Sv443/geniURL), which is an API for looking up and filtering song metadata from genius.com
+- [geniURL](https://github.com/Sv443/geniURL), an API for looking up, normalizing and filtering song metadata from genius.com
 - [UserUtils](https://github.com/Sv443-Network/UserUtils), a general purpose library with tons of utilities for userscripts.
 It's used extensively by [BetterYTM](https://github.com/Sv443/BetterYTM)
 <!--- [YTInfoBot](https://github.com/Sv443/YTInfoBot), a free Discord bot that replies to YouTube links with crowdsourced info (like and dislike counts, video timestamps and desensationalized thumbnails and titles). -->

-### My template repos:
+#### Template repos:
+You might be interested in some of my template repositories to kickstart your projects - [check out all templates here.](https://github.com/Sv443?tab=repositories&q=&type=template)
 - [Userscript.ts](https://github.com/Sv443/Userscript.ts), a template for creating Userscripts in TypeScript with tons of modern utilities and comfort features.
 - [BetterYTM-Plugin-Template](https://github.com/Sv443/BetterYTM-Plugin-Template), used for creating a plugin using [BetterYTM](https://github.com/Sv443/BetterYTM)'s API to further improve YouTube and YouTube Music.
 - [Electron-Template](https://github.com/Sv443/Electron-Template), a barebone TypeScript, Electron, Vite and ESLint template.